EvernodeXRPL/evernode-hook/README.md

 ```

 ## Build
-- Run `make build` to build the hook binaries
+- Run `make build` to build the hook binaries.
 - Run `make upload` to upload hook to the account.
 - Run `make grant` grant the governance state access.
 - Run `make clean` to clear the build directories.